robinmuhia/node-docker/README.md

-A simple Docker application that uses express
+A simple express application for me to learn Docker